Asheville–Buncombe Technical Community College: Campuses

+A-B Tech has a unit of the NC Community College's Small Business Center Network located on its Enka campus grounds which helps support new entrepreneurs and small business owners.
+In December 2024, A-B Tech Enka's Small Business Center partnered with the U.S. SBA to set up a Business Recovery Center to support small businesses affected by Hurricane Helene.

 Historic buildings

-The Asheville–Buncombe Technical Community College main campus is on the former estate of Col. John Kerr, a veteran (Confederate) of the American Civil War.
+The main A-B Tech campus in Asheville is located on the former estate of Col. John Kerr, a veteran (Confederate) of the American Civil War.
 The 144-acre campus has historic buildings, including Ivy Hall, Fernihurst, the Smith-McDowell House and Sunnicrest.